data61/anonlink-entity-service/docs/index.rst

 from the data providers.
 Ensure the creator of the mapping can be trusted by both data providers for this task.

+Note the mask will be the length of the smaller dataset and is applied after permuting the entities.

 Permutation and Encrypted Mask
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~